gregertw/actingweb_firstapp/README.md

 - Use of Firebase Analytics for usage tracking
 - Use of Firebase Crashlytics for crash reporting
 - Use of a OS native capability (location tracking) using a published plugin (geolocator)
+- Use of Google Maps to present a map of the current location
+- Use of an independently defined new widget type called AnchoredOverlay to overlay a map widget

 See my blog post for a more detailed introduction to the various features: https://stuff.greger.io/2019/07/production-quality-flutter-starter-app.html